 - coming into examination with a small amount of written information/one formula;

-- several sentences not quoted or referenced in a paper.
+- several sentences not quoted or referenced in a paper;

 Students who incur “serious violations” will be placed on Disciplinary Monitoring and receive multiple hours of detention or possible referral to the Student Review Board.
-As academic consequence, the student will receive “0” credit for the work.
+As academic consequence, the student may receive “0” credit for the work.
 Examples of “serious violations” are the following:

 - giving your test to another student who needs to do a make-up test; obtaining another student’s test in preparation to take a make-up test;